eloraiby/alt-std/README.md

 SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ## Credits
-The hashmap implementation is taken from Google's skia and the original copyright is 3 clause BSD license.
+The hashmap implementation is taken from Google's skia and the original copyright is a 3 clause BSD license.